Max Leo Keller: Life

 On 10 June 1941 the Swiss Federal Prosecutor led a blow against the illegal activities of the NBS.
 Keller was arrested.
 For lack of evidence, he was released on bail, whereupon he left Switzerland in November 1941 for Germany, where he became director of the Reichswerke Hermann Göring in Berlin and in Weimar.
-He produced brought experience from the Swiss electricity industry.
+He brought experience from the Swiss electricity industry.
 In 1944 he tried to unite the opposing national socialist societies abroad as a federation of Swiss national socialists.

 After the war, Keller returned to Switzerland and was condemned to a total of 14 years for breaching military secrets and attacking the independence of the Swiss Confederation.

 Keller was the great-grandson of the politician and co-founder of the Christian Catholic Church of Switzerland, Augustin Keller.